Laba-lab/deep-pool-learning/README.md

 Closely connected to the flow of the filtration system is regulation of Chemical Balance of the pool.
 In short, it means that by knowing number of users and the flow we can obtain smoother curve of the pool chemical values (pH, Cl, Br, etc.) and not overdose the pool.
 In time we can have a AI program to learn the optimal solutions at all time.

 ### Deep Pool AI
-So we can say that our AI program can learn to run the pool system efficiently and reliably just by knowing the BL (count, value "X" obtained in step 3.), pumps flow and values of the Cl an pH.
+So we can say that our AI program can learn to run the pool system efficiently and reliably just by knowing at any given time the BL (count, value "X" obtained in step 3.), pumps flow and Cl/pH.

 <img src="https://www.wowamazing.com/wp-content/uploads/2015/08/ce95100000000000.jpg" width="400">